George Harris, 3rd Baron Harris: Governor of Madras

 Soon after taking over as Governor of Madras, Harris found grave deficiencies in the police system in the Presidency and reorganised the force introducing reforms that would eventually give rise to the Indian police as it exists today.
 On 1 July 1856, Harris flagged off the first regular passenger train service in the province between the city of Madras and the town of Arcot.
 The University of Madras was established in 1857 when Harris was the governor.
 In September 1854, Harris headed the Torture Commission appointed to investigate the allegations of torture inflicted on Indian peasants by revenue officials.

 Throughout his tenure, Harris was critical of the attitude of the Anglo-Indian press in Madras and tried to regulate the freedom of the press.
 He criticized them as:

 When the Indian Rebellion of 1857 broke out, the province of Madras remained loyal to the British Crown.
 As a result, Harris lent the whole Madras Army to the Government of India for quelling the rebellion.
 The Madras Army participated in the relief of Cawnpore in which Lieutenant-Colonel James George Smith Neill of the Madras Fusiliers indulged in indiscriminate massacre of Indians and was eventually killed.
 However, there is also evidence that suggests that one of the 52 regiments of the Madras Army refused to volunteer for service during the mutiny.

 Harris continued even after the transfer of sovereignty over India from the British East India Company to the British crown in 1858, eventually resigning as governor in 1859.

 Later life and death

 Lord Harris died in November 1872, aged 62.
-In 1850 he had married Sarah, daughter of the Venerable George Cummons, Archdeacon of Trinidad.
+In 1850 he had married Sarah, daughter of the Venerable George Cummins, Archdeacon of Trinidad.
 She died only three years later.

 In 1864 he was appointed Honorary Colonel of the East Kent Militia.
 He presided in 1870 over the East and West Kent Club and was until his death president of the Kent County Cricket Club.

 Lord Harris was succeeded in the barony by his son Robert Harris, 4th Baron Harris, who became a successful cricketer and Conservative politician.